keystonejs/keystone/README.md

 </div>

 <br>
 <p>Keystone helps you build faster and scale further than any other CMS or App Framework.
-Just describe your schema, and get a powerful GraphQL API & beautiful Management UI for content and data.</p>
+Describe your schema, and get a powerful GraphQL API & beautiful Management UI for your content and data.</p>
 <p>No boilerplate or bootstrapping – just elegant APIs to help you ship the code that matters without sacrificing the flexibility or power of a bespoke back-end.
 </p>
 <br><br>